pkulchenko/fullmoon/README.md

 based on [Redbean](https://redbean.dev/)
 -- a portable, single-file distributable web server.

-Everything you need comes in a single file with no external dependencies (both for development and distribution) that runs on Windows, Linux, or macOS.
+Everything needed for development and distribution comes in a single file with no external dependencies and after packaging with Redbean runs on Windows, Linux, or macOS.
 The following is a complete example of a Fullmoon application:

 ```lua
 local fm = require "fullmoon"